 Bulb planter tool:

-I'm always looking for yard tools that can help me spend less time working and more time enjoying my landscape, and the ProPlugger 5-IN-1 XL fits that bill perfectly.
+I'm always looking for yard tools that can help me spend less time working and more time enjoying my landscape, and the ProPlugger 5-IN-1 Planting Tool fits that bill perfectly.
+Because muscari bulbs are small, you can actually plant them from a standing position.
+Here's how:

-Use the metal adapter rings provided to set the desired depth of the hole, from 2", 4" or 6" deep holes.
-For muscari, you'll likely use either the 2" or 4" adapter rings.
+Use the metal depth rings provided to set the desired depth of the hole, from 2", 4" or 6" deep holes.
+For muscari, you'll likely use the 2" depth ring.

-(Step, twist & pull) Step down on the foot pegs until the adapter plate bottoms out against the soil.
+(Step, twist and pull) Step down on the foot pegs until the depth ring bottoms out against the soil.
 Give the 5-IN-1 a slight twist to break the soil plug free and pull up on the handle bars.
 You've just dug your planting hole.

 Turn the 5-IN-1 upside down so that the handle bars are on the ground, right beside the hole that you plugged out.
 Let the soil plug slide down the steel tube and "deposit" it beside the hole.